-- Audits scheduled to begin on or before April 22, 2022 can be conducted to either V4.0 or V4.1. - Initial registrations or Recertification audits conducted to v4.0 will reflect certificate expiration dates of 4/22/2023. - By 4/22/2022, the e-Stewards Transition Plan expects all existing e-Stewards clients to have implemented the new Sanctioned Interpretations (Parts A and B), and to have identified measures to implement the V4.1 changes. - All audits scheduled to begin on or after April 23, 2022 must be conducted to V4.1.
+- Audits scheduled to begin on or before April 22, 2022 could have been conducted to either V4.0 or V4.1. - Initial registrations or Recertification audits conducted to v4.0 within this period would reflect certificate expiration dates of 4/22/2023. - As of 4/22/2022, the e-Stewards Transition Plan expected all existing e-Stewards clients to have implemented the new Sanctioned Interpretations (Parts A and B), and to have identified measures to implement the V4.1 changes. - All audits scheduled to begin on or after April 23, 2022 must be conducted to V4.1.